Mechatronics Engineer – Blink Robotics Systems

 Overview

-Built a lab-ready 4‑DOF robotic arm and mobile base that merge embedded control, perception, and simulation for rapid mechatronics R&D. The system serves as a proving ground for motion‑planning ideas before hardware deployment.
-It is in development for deployment at the Molecule Maker Lab to autonomously navigate around the laboratory floor, interacting with scientists and test vials.
+Architected ROS2/C++/ROS2 automation pipelines for a 4‑DOF robotic platform used in medical research workflows, including deterministic trajectory generation, cycle sequencing, and motor‑controller coordination under strict timing constraints.
+The system is in development for deployment at the Molecule Maker Lab to autonomously navigate around the laboratory floor, interacting with scientists and test vials.

 Concept